-Some potential use cases involving federated terminologies are shown in Fig. 2.
+Some potential use cases involving federated terminologies are shown in Fig. Error!
+Reference source not found.
 An important point is that besides accepting external terminology modules, it may also be desirable to define the relations between one terminology (perhaps a local one) and another.
 Many terminological definitions in independently developed terminologies may be sufficiently identical for the purpose of data integration and comparison.
+G. Hagedorn